#bauhausstyle

 about

 I am a textile artist, researcher, and writer based in Amsterdam.
-Through my work runs a tangible thread that is spun from questions about materials, hierarchies, traditions, patterns, shapes, and their relations.
-By means of artistic research, I aim to unravel them and investigate their potential to be interlaced in new ways.
+Through my work runs a tangible thread spun from questions about materials, patterns, hierarchies, history and traditions.
+Combining traditional and artistic research methods, I seek to unravel these themes and explore how they can be interlaced in new ways.

 read more | commissioned projects